szabgab/perlmaven.com/sites/en/pages/building-a-static-blog-using-blio-and-github.md

 Hello world
 ```

 Pay attention that the filename is all lower case.
-The extension is <b>.txt</b>.
+The extension is **.txt**.
 The first part of the file is the header, there are more parts of it but, the title is required.
 After the empty line comes the content of the page.

-Once you have this you can run <b>blio.pl</b> (while being in the perl_blog directory) that was installed when you installed Blio.
+Once you have this you can run **blio.pl** (while being in the perl_blog directory) that was installed when you installed Blio.
-It will create a directory called <b>out</b> and a file called <b>index.html</b> that was generated from the index.txt file.
+It will create a directory called **out** and a file called **index.html** that was generated from the index.txt file.

 The directory layout looks like this now: